Introducing camdl: engineering rigor for stochastic compartmental modeling

 The stakes of this default may be low when scientific code is just producing a figure for a paper.
 But in computational epidemiology, our software isn’t just producing an artifact, it’s informing decision-making in public health: outbreak responses, vaccination strategies, or major investments.
 The most consequential bugs in this domain aren’t crashes, they’re silently erroneous code that creates pernicious problems: trajectories that look plausible but lead decision makers astray — a per-capita rate written where the propensity needed a population-level one, a unit slip that survives review, uncertainty that should be conveyed but is silently dropped, a calibration that looks converged but isn’t.
 IDM’s pioneering agent-based simulator EMOD has a codebase that’s roughly 24% tests — a great early example of an engineering investment in scientific software long before it was standard.
 Eliminating entire classes of bugs should be, in my view, a central engineering goal of writing good epidemiological software.

 A central challenge in the design of scientific software is the labor specialization of its users.
 An epidemiologist may spend a decade studying immunology, disease dynamics, vaccinology, etc., building domain expertise that is invaluable when it comes to producing good models.
 But such specialization has an unavoidable opportunity cost: every year spent on transmission dynamics is a year not spent on learning software engineering best practices, statistical inference algorithms, numerical analysis, compiler design, or software architecture.
-This problem is especially acute in low- and middle-income public-health offices, where research groups are often small and a single epidemiologist plays both modeller and software engineer — not for lack of capability, but for lack of the resources that wealthier research environments take for granted.
+This problem is especially acute in low- and middle-income public-health offices, where research groups are often small and a single epidemiologist plays both modeler and software engineer — not for lack of capability, but for lack of the resources that wealthier research environments take for granted.

 Since joining IDM, I’ve been curious whether domain-specific languages (DSLs)